shanesveller/thredded/INSTALL.md

 		rails s

-* Follow the setup wizard that will help you set up your site and first messageboard, and you should be ready to go!
+* Open your local server up in your browser and follow the setup "wizard".
+That will help you set up your site and first messageboard, and you should be ready to go!